-To develop its recommendations, the Committee met in August, September and October.
-At its August meeting, the Committee reviewed actions taken by the 2014 General Assembly and the size, condition and projected issuances of tax-supported debt.
-The Committee conducted a similar annual review of the debt of higher education institutions at its September meeting and reviewed the State of Maryland Capital Program and school construction needs at that time.
+To develop its recommendations, the Committee held three meetings in September.
+At its first meeting, the Committee reviewed actions taken by the 2015 General Assembly as well as the size, condition and projected issuances of tax-supported debt.
+The Committee conducted a similar annual review of the debt of higher education institutions at its second meeting and reviewed the State of Maryland Capital Program and school construction needs at that time.

-At its October 1, 2014 meeting, the Committee reviewed its assumptions on revenues, personal income, interest rates, debt issuance, debt service and bond authorizations.
+At its final meeting on September 30, 2015, the Committee reviewed its assumptions on revenues, personal income, interest rates, debt issuance, debt service and bond authorizations.
 The Committee believes that these variables have been estimated prudently.
-The personal income and revenue estimates reflect the most recent forecast by the Bureau of Revenue Estimates in September 2014.
-At this meeting the Committee considered a proposal to maintain the fiscal year 2016 authorization assumption projected in the 2013 CDAC Report and recommend an authorization level of \$1,170 million.
+The personal income and revenue estimates reflect the most recent forecast by the Board of Revenue Estimates in September 2015.
+At this meeting, the Committee considered several options for a recommended amount of new general obligation bonds to be authorized.
+The Secretary of the Department of Budget and Management made a motion to recommend an authorization of \$995 million.

-The Committee thus approved a total of \$1,170 million for new general obligation authorizations by the 2015 General Assembly to support the fiscal year 2016 capital program.
-The vote was 4-1, with the Comptroller voting against the proposed amount
+The Committee thus approved a total of \$995 million for new general obligation authorizations by the 2016 General Assembly to support the fiscal year 2017 capital program.
+The vote was 4-1, with the Treasurer voting against the proposed amount.